 First round auditions will take place from November 2017 to April 2018.

 7. Does RADA hold auditions outside of London?

 Yes.
-RADA holds regional auditions in Leicester, Manchester, Newcastle and Plymouth as well as overseas in Dublin, New York and Los Angeles.
-Audition dates are stated above, and on the application form.
+RADA holds regional auditions in Leicester, Manchester, Chester, Newcastle, Plymouth and Bristol as well as overseas in Dublin, New York and Los Angeles.
+Audition dates are on the application form.
 Please make sure you note the different closing dates if you would like to audition in locations outside London.

 8. What are the audition requirements?

 Please refer to the BA (Hons) in Acting overview page.